 St. David’s was founded in 1952 with 111 members and a temporary location on Annapolis Road.
 The Reverend Lester W. Stoneback was officially installed as Pastor in June of that year.
 Groundbreaking at its current location at Academy Road and Holme Ave occurred in January, 1954.
 The church continued to grow and flourish, as did the surrounding neighborhoods.
 In 1966, the Educational Wing was built.
-The Church celebrated its 25th Anniversary in 1977 by burning the mortgage for the Education Building.
-Pastor Stoneback also retired, having served for 25 years.
-He was replaced by the Reverend Arden L. Krych, who served until 1991, when he accepted a synodical appointment.
+St. David’s celebrated its 25th Anniversary in 1977 by burning the mortgage for the Education Building.
+Pastor Stoneback also retired served the church for 25 years.
+The Reverend Arden L. Krych, who served until 1991, accepted a synodical appointment.
 His replacement was the Reverend Kevin V. Hilgendorf.

-We are now a church in transition.
 Pastor Hilgendorf retired in November 2016.
 With a fond farewell and send off to Pastor Kevin, St. David’s has completed three of a four Phase Pastoral Transition Process and we are in the Call Process.
 We are a church in transition.
 Transition is an opportunity to “fine tune” goals, reflect on the past and get ready for the future.
 We have submitted our Mission Site Profile to the Synod and are in the process of interviewing candidates.
 At this time, we have a bridge pastor, Pastor David Maddox, who will provide us with Sunday and Wednesday services and pastoral care until we call a new pastor.

-Featuring a congregation of 150 people, St. David’s has a service that is suited for everybody: A traditional Lutheran Book of Worship Service at 8:30am Sunday, the Adult Sunday School at 9:20 am and the Children’s School and the contemporary Rejoice Service at 10:30 am, which includes live band music.
+St. David’s is a congregation of 150 people and has a service that is suited for everyone: A traditional Lutheran Book of Worship Service at 8:30am Sunday, the Adult Sunday School at 9:20 am and the Children’s School and the contemporary Rejoice Service at 10:30 am, which includes live band music.

 For those unable to make it on Sundays, there is also an evening service at 7:30 pm on Wednesdays.